yp/reHCstar/docs/README.md

 and Paola Bonizzoni.
 _A fast and practical approach to genotype phasing and imputation on a pedigree with erroneous and incomplete information_.
-IEEE/ACM Transactions on Computational Biology and Bioinformatics (In press).
+IEEE/ACM Transactions on Computational Biology and Bioinformatics (2012).
 [Link](http://dx.doi.org/10.1109/TCBB.2012.100)
 Yuri Pirola, Gianluca Della Vedova, Stefano Biffani, Alessandra Stella, and Paola Bonizzoni.